travelingcircusofurbanism/website/static/posts/vienna/Introduction/content.md

 6. [Space and Place](http://spaceandplace.at/) — a non-profit group which uses social interventions to make important new connections across the city

-7. [Paradocks](http://www.paradocks.at/) is a project to connect vacant spaces and city’s demands by finding creative potential in them.
+7. [Paradocks / Das Packhaus](http://www.paradocks.at/) is a project to connect vacant spaces and city’s demands by finding creative potential in them.
 Paradocks stands for the “paradox” of demand and supply of space in a city.